The lowdown (in their own words...)

 Managing partner : Alex Chadwick

-Other offices: Over 75 offices in nearly 50 countries.
+Other offices: 77 offices in 47 countries.

 Sponsorship:We pay fees and a maintenance grant for the GDL and LPC.
 Those studying towards the GDL receive a £6,000 maintenance grant, and those studying for the LPC will receive an £8,000 maintenance grant.